YohannParis/jmap-blog/README.md

 # JMAP Blog

 A minimalist blog for publishing via emails.

-This project offers a simple workflow by using a JMAP mailbox as CMS, and make it a simple static website.
+This project offers a simple workflow by using a [FastMail](https://fastmail.com) mailbox as CMS, and make it a simple static website.

 ## How It Works